What is mumps?

 What should I do if I think I have mumps?

-If you have swollen salivary glands, especially if you have been in contact with a person with mumps or traveled to an area with a mumps outbreak, have yourself examined by a health care provider.
-It is best to call ahead so that you can be seen quickly and without infecting other people.
+If you have swollen salivary glands, especially if you have been in contact with a person with mumps or traveled to an area with a mumps outbreak, get examined by a health care provider.
+It is best to call ahead so that you see a health care practioner quickly and without infecting other people.
 Mumps can spread easily in places like waiting rooms and emergency rooms.
 The doctor or triage nurse can make sure that you are taken into a closed area for an examination and attend the clinic at a time when the waiting room is empty.
 Bring your immunization record with you.
 A physical examination, blood test, and swab of your salivary glands inside your mouth or a urine sample will be collected to make the diagnosis of mumps.

 How can I prevent spreading mumps to others?